riyag283/Text-Analysis-on-Demonitization-Tweets/README.md

 4. Discovered several major classes of messages, i.e., cluster and/or classify them into a few groups of related messages (based on their textual content in addition to other attributes).
 Classification based only on timestamp, sender, etc. is not valid.

-5. Generated some form of visualization of the messages: from the simplest of plots to the most sophisticated visualizations.
+5. Generated some form of visualization of the messages.

 6. Testing of the hypothesis that demonetization had majority popular support is done, based on the results from above steps.